NiordOrg/niord-s124-xml-bindings/README.md

 1. Build the project with Java 21
 2. Run tests
-3. Deploy artifacts to GitHub Packages
+3. Deploy artifacts to both:
+   - GitHub Packages (requires authentication)
+   - GitHub Pages Maven repository (publicly accessible)

 Monitor the build status in the Actions tab of the GitHub repository.